shubhra13/FinTech/caseStudy/README.md

 ### `What specific financial problem is the company or project trying to solve?`

 It has been lauded by investors for ***finally*** getting millennials interested in investing.
-As right said by Jennifer Barrett, Acorns' chief education officer
+As rightly said by Jennifer Barrett, Acorns' chief education officer
 >"We’re going to be more and more responsible for our own finances.
 There are no pensions anymore.
 A lot of people can’t even depend on a 401(k).
 Social Security is shrinking.
 All these things are happening, but we’re not educating people on how to manage their money.
 I think it’s [***only***] 17 states that require personal finance to be part of their high school curriculum.
 That’s terrifying."

 ### `Acorns' intended customers and their market size`

-Acorns appeals to millennials (ages 25-39 years ~ 70 million US population), adults from Generation Z (ages 18 – 24 years ~30 Million US population).
-With the new Acorn Later feature they are targeting Baby boomers (ages 52-70 years ~ 71 million US population) with retirement planning, a $40T market.
+Acorns appeals to millennials (ages 25-39 years ~ 70 million US population) and adults from Generation Z (ages 18 – 24 years ~30 Million US population).
+With the new Acorn Later feature they are also targeting Baby boomers (ages 52-70 years ~ 71 million US population) with retirement planning, a $40T market.

 It specifically targets people from the above categories, who may not have the time, the expertise or the resources to afford or to manage their finances.